ZPiya/ErrorHandling/README.md

 ErrorHandling Solidity Smart Contract

 #### **Description**
-`ErrorHandling` is a Solidity smart contract designed to demonstrate various error handling mechanisms available in Solidity.
-This contract uses `require`, `revert`, and `assert` to manage and validate input values, showcasing how each mechanism works in practice.
-This contract serves as an educational tool to understand the nuances and appropriate use cases for these error handling statements.
+`ErrorHandling` is a Solidity smart contract designed to demonstrate various error handling mechanisms available in Solidity, including `require`, `revert`, and `assert`.
+This contract includes functions to validate numeric values, string lengths, and sums of numbers, providing practical examples of how to use these error handling statements effectively.

 ---